Visit Tulum: Top 21 Things To Do and Must-See Attractions

 In the morning

--Start with a visit to the archaeological site of Tulum (1h-1h30)
+• Start with a visit to the archaeological site of Tulum (1h-1h30) – if possible, arrive as soon as it opens (at 8 a.m.).

 In the afternoon

--It’s time to enjoy the beach!
-There are several beaches in Tulum, but if you are short on time I recommend Playa Paraiso or Playa las Palmas which are easily accessible.
+• Head to the beach.
+There are several beaches in Tulum, but I would recommend Playa Paraiso or Playa las Palmas, which are easier to access.

 At night

-There are many options to go out in Tulum and have a drink: Papaya Playa Project, Casa Jaguar, Gitano, Diablito Cha Cha Cha and many more places!
+There are many options to have a drink or party in Tulum: Papaya Playa Project, Casa Jaguar, Gitano and many more places!

 My tips to spend 1 day in Tulum

-• If you move around by public transportation and plan to go to another destination for a few days (for example, to Bacalar), there is a luggage storage at the ADO terminal in Tulum.
-It’s quite handy so you don’t have to carry all your stuff!
+• If you move by public transportation and plan to go to another destination for a few days (for example, to Bacalar), there is a luggage storage at the ADO terminal in Tulum.
+It is very useful to not have to carry all your stuff!

-• The bars and restaurants in the hotel zone are the nicest in Tulum.
-They are also more expensive than those in the center, so keep that in mind when choosing.
+• The bars and restaurants in the hotel zone are the nicest in Tulum, but they are also more expensive than those in downtown Tulum, so it’s up to you to choose according to your budget.

-• For a perfect day in Tulum without worrying about transportation, I suggest this tour that includes a visit to the Tulum ruins and Dos Ojos cenote, the two main tourist attractions in Tulum!
+• To spend a perfect day in Tulum without worrying about transportation, I recommend this tour, which includes pick up at your hotel, a guided tour of the Tulum ruins and free time at a magnificent cenote!

 Tulum in 2 days